biocore/cmi-workshops/docs/qiita-16S-processing.rst

 You'll see the files network update.
-In addition to the original white object, you should now see the processing command (represented in yellow) and the object produced from that command (represented in grey).
+In addition to the original white object, you should now see the processing command (represented in yellow) and the object that will be produced from that command (represented in grey).

 .. figure::  images/demultiplexed_workflow3.png
    :align:   center